marionbarker/loopdocs/docs/gh-actions/gh-errors.md

 ![graphic with failure details for a GitHub Add Identifier action](img/action-result-failure.svg){width="700"}
 {align="center"}

-* Paste in a possible error string (copy it exactly); repeat until you find a match
-* If the possible error string is found - follow the directions for that error
 * Still stuck?
     * Post for help including your ==*GitHub* **username**==
     * With that, mentors can diagnose your problem - or at least make a good guess at what you need to try